infews/flip-slack/index.markdown

 Mark runs the ex-Handspring email list.
 But it's been quiet enought that we decided to experiment with a Slack.
 And here we are.
 Welcome!

+## This Slack is Free

+...as in beer.
+This means the functionality is limited.

+The biggest limitation is that Slack keeps only the past 90 days of history.
+The recommendation is to treat this as emphemeral.
+Any longer-term history should be kept elsewhere.
+If we have a desire for something more permanent, talk to the admins and we will figure out what works for the group.

 ## Membership

 The Alumni Slack is open to anyone who had an @handspring.com email address.
 It's that simple.